Hummingbad

-HummingBad is Android malware, discovered by Check Point in February 2016.
+HummingBad is Android malware created by Chinese advertising company, Yingmob.
+It was discovered by Check Point in February 2016.

-In July 2016, researchers from security firm Check Point Software said the malware installs more than 50,000 fraudulent apps each day, displays 20 million malicious advertisements, and generates more than $300,000 per month in revenue.
-The research pointed out the Yingmob group, previously accused of being responsible for the Yispecter iOS malware, as responsible for the attack.
+Researchers from Check Point said the malware installs more than 50,000 fraudulent apps each day, displays 20 million malicious advertisements, and generates more than $300,000 per month in revenue.
+The research pointed out the Yingmob group, previously accused of being responsible for the Yispecter iOS malware, as being responsible for the attack.

-Lookout claimed the HummingBad malware was also a part of the Shedun family, however, these claims were refuted.

-The most infected region was Asia which included China, India, Philippines, Indonesia and Turkey as the top countries.
+The malware infected more than 10 million Android devices worldwide, most of which were located in China and India and were running outdated versions of Android.